Updated · Sep 25, 2023

 Checking the applicant's references would help you with the overall assessment.
 Reaching out to their employers or recent landlords can reveal additional information about the tenant that may not be available in the reports.

-📑Note: If you're applying for a tenancy, it is worthwhile to know what the landlord might find if you undergo a background check.
+📑Note If you’re applying for a tenancy, it is worthwhile to know what the landlord might find if you undergo a background check.
 You can, in fact, do a background check on yourself to check for any inconsistencies or at least prepare for what’s coming. |

 Landlords should conduct background checks on potential tenants using FCRA-certified services.
 With the applicant's consent, these background check services verify credit, criminal, and eviction history.